ABC implies that Ramanujan's tau function misses almost all primes: AxiomProver's autonomous Lean verification

 \section{AxiomProver's autonomous Lean verification}

 We provide context for this project as well as the protocol used for Lean formalization and verification.
-We gave AxiomProver the informal statements in the paper and asked whether AxiomProver can generate complete informal proofs and autoformalize the proofs assuming the $abc$ Conjecture and relevant results from existing literature, offering an example of AI assistance in mathematical research.
+We gave AxiomProver the informal statements in the paper and asked whether AxiomProver can generate autonomously prove and formalize the results assuming the $abc$ Conjecture and relevant results from existing literature, offering an example of AI assistance in mathematical research.
 What did we learn?
 We found that AxiomProver could complete the task.
-To be precise, AxiomProver autonomously proved and formalized Theorem~\ref{thm:main} assuming Proposition 5.4 of \cite{Xiong2025}.
+To be precise, AxiomProver autonomously proved and formalized Lemma~\ref{lem:reduction}, Lemma~\ref{lem:main_engine}, and Theorem~\ref{thm:main}, all assuming Proposition 5.4 of \cite{Xiong2025}.